OpenOmics/assembly-seek/docs/index.md

 ## Overview
 Welcome to assembly-seek's documentation!
-This guide is the main source of documentation for users that are getting started with the [long pipeline name](https://github.com/OpenOmics/assembly-seek/).
+This guide is the main source of documentation for users that are getting started with the [genome assembly pipeline](https://github.com/OpenOmics/assembly-seek/).

 The **`./assembly-seek`** pipeline is composed several inter-related sub commands to setup and run the pipeline across different systems.
 Each of the available sub commands perform different functions: